PCOS Control Guide: Best Foods, Diet Plan & Natural Ways to Manage PCOS Naturally

 2. Low-Glycemic Carbohydrates

-Oats, brown rice (limited), millets
+Oats, millets, quinoa, brown rice (limited)

 ✔ Prevent sugar spikes